 What are the real chances of seeing Bison, Elk, Beavers or Wolves?

-There are ca. 500 Bison in the Białowieża Forest living in the wild.
-Our 8 and 4-day tours run in the best time to see them and the chances are quite high.
-We have seen them on all our winter tours and most of our spring and autumn departures.
+There are ca. 600 Bison in the Białowieża Forest living in the wild and the chances to see them are quite high if you spend a few days and get a god guide.
+We have seen Bison on all our winter, spring and autumn tours and most of our summer departures.

 There are over 1500 Elks in the Biebrza Marshes and we saw them on most of our tours in the Biebrza Marshes.
 Sometimes it can be a more distant view but very often we get great, close views of these animals.

-Beavers are fairly common in NE Poland but they are nocturnal and very difficult to see.
-However, we got to know our Beavers in the Biebrza area and we have seen them on all our 8 and 4-day tours that visit Biebrza Marshes.
+Beavers are fairly common in NE Poland but they are nocturnal, very shy and can be difficult to see.
+However, we got to know our Beavers in the Biebrza area and we have seen them on all our tours that visit Biebrza Marshes from spring to autumn.
 In fact we usually see several animals.
-It is by far the best way to watch them.
+Joining our Beaver Safari boat cruise is by far the best way to watch them.